highotz/LocationDetector/README.md

 2. Install the .NET Core 6 SDK (if not already installed).
 Refer to the official documentation for instructions: [Download .NET Core 7 SDK](https://dotnet.microsoft.com/pt-br/download)

-3. Configure the application, update the configuration file or command-line arguments to specify the desired input stream reader(CSV or JSONL), IP-to-location translator(CSV or API), and output stream writer(CSV or JSONL).
+3. Configure the application, update the configuration file to specify the desired input stream reader Upload:(CSV or JSONL), TranslationChannel(CSV or API), and output stream writer Response(CSV or JSONL).

 3. Build the application:
    ```shell